stanford-rc/farmshare-docs/docs/slurm.md

 print(x)
 ```

-Sample job submit script `tutorial.sh` requesting one cpu on one node using the normal partition to run `sum.py` script:
+Sample job submit script `tutorial.sh` requesting one cpu on one node using the normal partition to run `python sum.py`:

 ``` shell
 #!/bin/bash